Skip to content

 If you take a good look at that photo, you will see that the color looks much warmer and more beige on the left side, and more silver-gray on the right.

-Here are a couple of cooler looking shots from the same room:
+Here is a cooler looking shot from the same room:

 Behr Dolphin Fin on living room wall with TV cabinet, a Christmas tree beside ratan chair and shaggy rug